Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 Software is only as good as the person who answers the phone when it breaks.

-Housecall Pro is the more powerful platform with better marketing tools, more automation, and more sophisticated features.
-But their support model assumes you’re tech-savvy enough to solve most problems yourself.
+Housecall Pro is the more capable platform with better marketing tools, more automation, and more advanced features.
+But their support model assumes you are tech-savvy enough to solve most problems yourself.

-Jobber is the more supportive platform with better phone accessibility, friendlier service, and more patience for non-techie users.
+Jobber is the more supportive platform with better phone accessibility, friendlier service, and more patience for non-technical users.
 But their feature set lags behind Housecall Pro in several areas.

 ↑ Back to Navigation